kubestellar/kubestellar/docs/content/ui-docs/README.md

-# KubestellarUI Setup Guide
+# KubeStellarUI Setup Guide

-Welcome to **KubestellarUI**!
-This guide will help you set up the KubestellarUI application on your local machine after cloning the repository for development.
+Welcome to **KubeStellarUI**!
+This guide will help you set up the KubeStellarUI application on your local machine after cloning the repository for development.
 The application consists of two main parts:

 1. **Frontend**: Built with React and TypeScript
 2. **Backend**: Built with Golang using the Gin framework.